kean/RxNuke/README.md

 ### <a name="huc_showing_stale_first"></a>Showing Stale Image While Validating It

 Suppose you want to show users a stale image stored in a disk cache (`Foundation.URLCache`) while you go to the server to validate it.
-This use case is actually the same as [Going From Low to High Resolution](#huc_low_to_high).
+This use case is actually similar to [Going From Low to High Resolution](#huc_low_to_high).

 ```swift
 let cacheRequest = URLRequest(url: imageUrl, cachePolicy: .returnCacheDataDontLoad)